spacetimeengineer/spacetimeengine/README.md

 Prerequisites
 =============
+1.)
+Python
+2.)
+Sympy

+(You can install sympy with pip)

 Running example.py
 ==================
-Example.py is a good choice for someone new to the project becasue it
+Example.py is a good choice for someone new to the project becasue it demonstrates the entire functionality suite.
+Depending on the metric you use for inpute the calculation time may vary exponentially.

 In the example you can see various spacetimes which are a primary argument.